 But that’s not the fault of teenage girls.

 (And no, it’s not her fault, either, and if you thought that, go sit in the corner and think about what you’ve done.)

 My first memory involving Spears, a major pop star of my generation, was of seeing her on MTV wearing a schoolgirl outfit and singing something that seemed trite to me even at eleven.
 My mom (a woman wise beyond anyone’s earthly years) walked through the room, paused, looked at the tv, and then at me.
 She asked me, “What is it you like about her?”

 I don’t remember what I said.
 Probably “I dunno.”

 But what I meant was: I don’t like her.
 I don’t even understand her.
 She looks kind of sad, but everyone else likes her and I’m under the impression that this is supposed to be fun and entertaining.
 Also, I’m eleven, so I’m enthralled by anything I don’t understand and that still means pretty much everything.
 Also, this song is awful.

-My own teenage years took an early and particularly steep turn for the rebellious.
+My own teenage years took an early and particularly steep turn for the nonconformist.
 Somewhere around the time I was passing through punk and into a third-wave ska / proletariat advocacy / baby feminist phase, it was too late for some long-cemented beliefs to be examined: Britney Spears was fake and plastic and awful.
 She sucked.
 Even when I took an interest in the life story of Courtney Love, a bottle blond with a nose job, I didn’t reconsider.
-Even when (briefly and misguidedly) believed that being sexy was what made women powerful, I didn’t reconsider.
+Even when (briefly and misguidedly) believed that being sexy was what made women powerful and that this was somehow clever of us, I didn’t reconsider.
 Even when I started studying how society pushes ideas on women about themselves that are complete patriarchal bullshit, I didn’t reconsider.
 It was just a fact of life.
 The sky is blue.
 The earth is round.
 Britney Spears sucks.